-We all know that smoking is bad for us, with Cancer Research reporting last August that over 25% of all deaths in the UK could be attributed to smoking.
+We all know that smoking is bad for us, with Cancer Research reporting in August 2017 that over 25% of all deaths in the UK could be attributed to smoking.
 But did you know that smoking cigarettes can also lead to ED?

 Cigarettes contain thousands of different chemicals, with nicotine being the principal among them.
 Nicotine narrows the blood vessels and arteries of all those who absorb it — this includes the blood vessels carrying blood to the penis.
 Nicotine essentially restricts the flow of blood to the penis, meaning that smokers can find it harder to get a healthy erection.

 A healthy diet is something that many people either aspire to.
 However, not everyone eats as well as they could do.
 In 2017, the Office for National Statistics’ report, Statistics on Obesity, Physical Activity and Diet, England 2017, advised that only “26% of adults ate the recommended 5 or more portions of fruit and vegetables a day in 2015.”

 Consuming an excessive amount of alcohol, full fat dairy products, red meat, and food with high sugar contents are some of the dietary habits that could increase your chances of getting ED.

 Follow a healthy, balanced diet and exercise regularly to keep your body as fit as possible.